jamietre/CsQuery/README.md

     CsQuery.When.All(5000,promise1,promise2)
         .Then(successDelegate, failDelegate);

-`When` is a static object that is used to create instances of promise-related functions.
+`When` is a static object that is used to create instances of promise-related objects.
 You can also use it to create your own deferred entities:

     var deferred = CsQuery.When.Deferred();

     // a "deferred" object implements IPromise, and also has methods to resolve or reject

     deferred.Then(successDelegate, failDelegate);
     deferred.Resolve();   // causes successDelegate to run

-What's interesting about promises, too, is that they can be resolved *before* the appropriate delegates have been bound and everything still works:
+Another interesting thing about promises is that they can be resolved *before* the appropriate delegates have been bound and everything still works:

     var deferred = CsQuery.When.Deferred();